muggy8/fontstrap/README.md

 <h2>Additional stuff?</h2>
 <p>There really isn't much here. paddless, marginless, padless-horiz, paddless-virt, marginless-horiz, marginless-virt which pretty much does exactly what it sounds like, The last useful thing I added is that when you have a bunch of spans lined up, some of them lose their spacing, so there's a class called spacefix which adds padding equivilant to 0.25em (the size of a space normally) to the right of the span (mono-spacefix for monospace fonts). </p>
-<p>I have a custom cut of bootstrap that I like to use since it's increadibly small and has the most important bits (the grid) I usually just combine them in PHP and inline both bootstrap and fontstrap into my sites as part of the critical core css.
+<p>I have a custom cut of bootstrap that I like to use since it's increadibly small and has the most important bits (the grid) and that's about it.
+I usually just combine my custom cut of bootstrap and fontstrap in PHP and inline both bootstrap and fontstrap into my sites as part of the critical core css.
 You can feel free to do the same.</p>

 <h2>Other Defaults</h2>
 <p>Font sizes base are xs:20px, sm:18px, md:16px, lg:14px.
 These are the default font sizes but if you dont like them feel free to change them </p>